puppetlabs/bolt/documentation/inventory_file_v2.md

 The `windows` group lists its targets and sets the default transport for the targets to the WinRM protocol.

+The inventory file sets top-level configuration that applies to the `all` group.
+It sets default configuration for the `ssh` and `winrm` transports.

 ```yaml
 groups:
   - name: linux